ashutoshmjain/gita/src/how.md

 </div>

-Content is written on vim and Debian - both fully open and time tested.
+Content is written in vim on Debian - both fully open and time tested.

 ## theme

 The theme is a [custom design](https://github.com/ashutoshmjain/maholvi).
 A golden background with black `Kalam` fonts form "Indian Fonts Foundry".
-I have restricted other standard themes [^themes], such as ayu and navy because this custom theme is the one I test.
+I have restricted other standard themes [^themes], such as ayu and navy because this custom theme is the one I test from readability standpoint.

 ## favicon

 The favicon [^favi] for this web-app is a [Trefoil Knot](https://en.wikipedia.org/wiki/Trefoil_knot).
 Trefoil is the first non-trivial knot - it can't be further simplified into an "unknot" (a circle).
-In `Vaidik` scriptures, trefoil is considered as the fundamental `Karm Bandhan`.
+In `Vaidik` thought trefoil (`triguna`) is the fundamental `Karm Bandhan`.
 The three colors indicate the three basic potencies of creation - the color charges of particle physics or the three `gunas` of `Vaidik` science.

 ## cover photo